kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_job_admission_policy.md

 kubectl create -f sample-validating-policy.yaml
 ```

-## Setting up the policy in a Cluster

-Apply the validating admission policy to the namespace by creating a `ValidatingAdmissionPolicyBinding`.
-The policy binding links the namespace to the defined admission policy and it instructs Kubernetes how to respond to the validation outcome.
+Then, apply the validating admission policy to the namespace by creating a `ValidatingAdmissionPolicyBinding`.
+The policy binding links the namespaces to the defined admission policy and it instructs Kubernetes how to respond to the validation outcome.

 The following is an example of a policy binding: